rcoelho-aka/vdf/readme/readme-cicd.md

 - It should be triggered manually
 - The pipeline should be organised in different stages to perform the following actions:
   - Get code from the repo using `git` command
-  - Package and test the app: `mvn clean package` (remember: this is a shell command, you should use `sh` to run it, like this: `sh "mvn clean package"`)
+  - Package and test the app: `mvn clean package` (remember: this is a shell command, you should use `sh` to run it.
   - Archive test results in jenkins (using junit plugin already installed): `junit '**/target/surefire-reports/TEST-*.xml'`
   - Build Docker image: `docker build -t ${env.DOCKER_TAG} .`
     - `${env.DOCKER_TAG}` in above command refers to an environment variable that needs to be declared.
 The tag needs to follow this format exactly in order to be recognized by Heroku: `registry.heroku.com/${env.APP_NAME}/web`
     - `${env.APP_NAME}` should have this format: `vdf-firstName-LastName`
     - Example of variable declaration: `env.APP_NAME = "vdf-ricardo-coelho"` (TIP: this is groovy syntax and needs to be used inside a script block)
   - Push the image to registry.
-This will require authenticaton in the Heroku registry.
+This will require authenticaton in the Heroku registry:
     - Use withCredentials to read from jenkins credentials store and pass it to your script as an ENV variable.  `withCredentials([string(credentialsId: 'heroku-key', variable: 'HEROKU_API_KEY')]) { ... }`
     - Login in the registry.
 This command expects the API key to live in an ENV variable named "HEROKU_API_KEY": `heroku container:login`
     - And finally push the image to the registry: `docker push ${env.DOCKER_TAG}`